Dito9/BainChallenge/README.md

 It will depend on the time to market we aim and discuss with the client.
 I can see some developemt domains we can parallelize if we need to go faster.

-I would at maximum allocate 3 Software Developers, with 1 of them being the project leader I could take that role to keep the team aligned:
+I would at maximum allocate 3 Software Developers, with 1 of them being the project leader I could take that role to keep the team aligned, review the code, and collaborate implementing the critical path:
 1) Customer Domain (Front/Back)
 2) Delivery Agent Domain (Front/Back)
 3) Infrastructure and Data Domain.

-I believe 1 UX (Dev Designer), 1 Impact Lead, 1 DS and 1 MLE are enough for consultations on the prototype.
+Base on my experience 1 UX (Dev Designer), 1 Impact Lead, 1 DS and 1 MLE are enough for consultations during the prototype phase.

 ## Other considerations
 I would advice to take into consideration the Impact Lead, DS, MLE knowledge and information requirements to make the experiment more efficient.
 For example, what business metrics do we need to gather? what information should we store?
 Which are the criterias to consider this a succesful experiment.